Skip to content

 Using ResultSupplier.timesSingle multiplies the result item count by calledTimes.

-It is recommended to check this flag according to your logic so that side effects (such as database writes) do not occur during preview calls.
+It is recommended to skip side effects (such as database writes) when callMode is ICON.

 val result = ResultSupplier { ctx ->

-// Do not trigger side effects for preview-only calls
+// Do not trigger side effects for display-only calls

 return@ResultSupplier listOf(ItemStack.of(Material.DIAMOND))